Blake Hawksworth: Los Angeles Dodgers

 On November 30, 2010, he was traded to the Los Angeles Dodgers for infielder Ryan Theriot.
 He appeared in 49 games for the Dodgers, all in relief, with a 2–5 record and 4.08 ERA.

 Hawksworth began feeling tenderness and discomfort in his elbow during the offseason and underwent elbow surgery in early January 2012.
 This injury caused him to be placed on the 60-day disabled list at the start of the season.
 He began a rehab assignment in June but was shut down after a couple of appearances due to shoulder soreness.
 On August 23, he underwent arthroscopic shoulder surgery, which ended any chance he had to return in 2012 and the report from the team was that he might also miss the 2013 season as a result of the recovery period.
-On October 12, 2012 the Dodgers outrighted him to AAA and removed him from the 40-man roster.
+On October 12, 2012 the Dodgers outrighted him to the Triple–A Albuquerque Isotopes and removed him from the 40-man roster.
 On October 17, he elected to become a free agent.